Why Physician Board Certification?

 - Provides opportunities for physicians to advocate for better patient care

 If you are a licensed physician who is seeking board certification, or if you are certified but have missed the application deadline for another organization, consider applying for certification with the ABPS.
-Recognized by the U.S. Department of Labor as a choice for physician board certification, we offer qualified allopathic and osteopathic physicians a path toward board certification in a range of specialties, such as family medicine, urgent care, and integrative medicine, to name a few.
+Recognized by the U.S. Department of Labor as a choice for physician board certification, we offer qualified allopathic and osteopathic physicians a path toward board certification in a range of specialties.

 For information about our mission and our eligibility requirements, contact us today.
 The ABPS is the official multi-specialty board certification body of the American Association of Physician Specialists, Inc.®